MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Manage/Generate-DPM-reports.md

 1. You can request a new report with the following settings:

-    -   Display—You can view a report groups by protected computer or protection group.
+    -   Display - You can view a report groups by protected computer or protection group.

     -   You can specify or exclude a specific time period.
 You can set report granularity as follows:

-        -   Week— Seven days—from Sunday through Saturday
+        -   Week - Seven days - from Sunday through Saturday

-        -   Month— A full month from the first to the last day of the month
+        -   Month - A full month from the first to the last day of the month

-        -   Quarterly—For three months starting from January (e.g January through March.
+        -   Quarterly - For three months starting from January (e.g January through March.

-        -   Annual— January 1 to December 31 of a particular year.
+        -   Annual - January 1 to December 31 of a particular year.

 2. You can view an available report from the **Available reports** list.
 When the number of historical reports saved equals the maximum number specified in the report schedule, the next report that is saved will replace the oldest copy of the report, so you can retain the maximum number of copies at all times.